-However, it is worth noting that the Mediterranean Maghrebi states have made a serious effort to implement environmental development and protection policies, which are in some cases the forerunners within the Arab world.
-The last few years have seen a strong commitment to achieving economic growth that is respectful of the environment and to drawing closer to European countries both in joint policies and in a forward-looking approach.
+However, it is worth noting that, except in the case of Libya, the rest of the Maghrebian states have made a serious effort to implant environmental development and protection policies, which are in some cases the forerunners within the Arab world.
+The last few years have seen a strong commitment to achieving economic growth that is respectful tithe environment and to drawing closer to European countries both in joint policies and in a forward-looking approach.

-Although civil society organisations' part is often prominent, it is equally true that the governments themselves have assumed responsibility for applying measures in pursuit of sustainable development, either through the inclusion of related policies in their ministerial programmes or through the creation of specialized agencies such as cleaner production centres (Morocco and Tunisia), ecological labelling (Tunisia) or agencies focused on the rationalisation of energy consumption.
+Although civil society organisations' part is often prominent, it is just as true that the governments themselves have assumed responsibility for applying measures in pursuit of sustainable development, either through the inclusion of related policies in its ministerial programmes or through the creation of specialized agencies such as cleaner production centres (Morocco and Tunisia), ecological labelling (Tunisia) or agencies focused on the rationalisation of energy consumption.